ufz/ogs/web/content/docs/tutorials/mesh_tutorial/notebook-mesh_tutorial.md

 ## Flow

-**TODO: Where will the following link ultimately point to?**
-[In the first](/docs/tutorials/mesh_ogs_tools/1_learn_tools/), some tools that can be used to create a mesh will be presented with a short description and an example.
+[In the first](#1-learn-tools), some tools that can be used to create a mesh will be presented with a short description and an example.

 Next, users can verify their understanding with a couple of exercises.